- Real-world experience managing and delivering software projects

 - Social media thought leader with over 13k natural followers

-- Proven passion for coaching employees to success
+- Proven passion and talent for coaching employees to success

 Founded company.
 Made and sold audio middleware and tools.
 Customers include Sony, Disney, Technicolor, Konami, Electronic Arts.
 Completed console license agreements with Sony, Microsoft and Nintendo.
 Wrote novel DSP code and tools for next-generation consoles.
 Millions of copies of games sold using company’s technology.
 Filed patents on new designs.
 Gave multiple presentations at GDC.
 Invited speaker at USC’s Interactive Media and Games Division.